ishanpeshkar/Multi-Agent-GenAI-Business-Analyst/README.md

 A fully autonomous, multi-agent system powered by open-source local LLMs that delivers real-time business insights, strategic recommendations, and governance validation — all through a user-friendly Streamlit web interface.

 This project simulates an internal AI analyst team by chaining together specialized agents.
 It processes structured sales data (CSV), unstructured email summaries, and internal strategy guidelines to produce a polished, data-driven business report with visualizations.
 It is designed to run entirely on your local machine, ensuring data privacy and offline capability.
+Also features a user-friendly Streamlit web application with a tabbed interface for both guided analysis and ad-hoc questioning via a built-in chatbot.

 ---